Shah Mosque (Isfahan): Layout and features

 The mosque is integrated with the design of the Naqsh-e Jahan Square.
 It is entered through a monumental iwan (a vaulted space open to one side) that is topped by two minarets.
 The portal is around 27.5 m tall and the minarets are 33.5 m tall.
 The vault inside the iwan is filled with an elaborate muqarnas (stalactite-like) composition.
 Because the square is not aligned with the qibla (the direction of Mecca), the mosque's large vestibule makes an approximately 45-degree turn towards the southwest to allow the rest of the building to follow the correct alignment for prayers.
 Scholar Donald Wilber suggests that this general design choice could have been deliberate: because the prayer hall of the mosque is placed on a different axis, its dome is thus prominently visible from the main square, whereas the dome would have been obscured by the mosque's entrance portal if it had been on the same axis as the square.
 Aside from this bend, the rest of the mosque's internal layout is highly symmetrical.The Shah Mosque is said to contain 18 million bricks and 475,000 tiles.
 The main block of the building measures around 100 by 130 m.
 It employs the four-iwan plan that was common for Iranian congregational mosques.
-This had been a regular feature of Iranian mosques since the Seljuk period, when it was introduced into this type of building, notably in the older Jameh Mosque of Isfahan.
+This had been a regular feature of Iranian mosques since the Seljuk era, when it was introduced into this type of building, notably in the older Jameh Mosque of Isfahan.
 Accordingly, the mosque contains a spacious rectangular courtyard in the center that is surrounded by four monumental iwan portals.
 The northern iwan opens from the vestibule, the lateral iwans to the east and west lead into domed halls, and the southern iwan leads into the main prayer hall covered by the large dome.
 The façades that run between these iwans are occupied by two-story arcades.